 Please wait for our email!
 We will contact you within 2-4 working days after receiving your complete application, including all material sent by regular mail

 If sending via regular mail, don't forget to send us five copies each of your application form (one copy only if applying for the Book Prize), the nominated work (including books) and any supporting materials (i.e. reviews, programs, impact assessments) to the address provided below

 Follow us on Twitter or like us on Facebook, and sit tight until applications close.
 Follow our social media channels for regular updates.

 IMPORTANT: Please read the guidelines for each category carefully before submitting your nomination.
-Incomplete applications and nominations received after the deadline will not be considered.
+Incomplete applications and nominations received after the deadline of 5pm AEST on 21 June 2019 will not be considered.
+You are encouraged to enter early to avoid problems with server overloading during peak times.
+Sadly, we will be unable to accept late applications on grounds of technical delays preventing the submission before the deadline.
 If you are submitting your nomination in hard copy, please use this address: CHASS, Building 37/Level 5, RMIT University City Campus, 411 Swanston Street, Melbourne VIC 3000 Tel: 03 99253935.

 General guidelines for the CHASS Australia Prizes

 - 7 March 2019: Nominations open

 - 21 June 2019: Submissions (regular mail or electronic) will be accepted until 5PM AEST at the CHASS office in Melbourne